jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 Overall, functional programming can provide a natural and expressive way to implement divide and conquer algorithms, leveraging higher-order functions and recursion to break down problems into smaller subproblems and combine results to obtain a solution.

+- **Aggregate function** in SQL and database management: "Aggregate functions present a bottleneck, because they potentially require having all input values at once.
+In distributed computing, it is desirable to divide such computations into smaller pieces, and distribute the work, usually computing in parallel, via a divide and conquer algorithm."

 ---

 > What are the pros and cons of the divide and conquer approach?